Skip to main content

 Advertisement

-The therapy assistant who had worked with the resident on November 23 told inspectors she had immediately reported the breathing problems to nursing staff.
-"I remember R1 did not do therapy that day," she said.
+The following day, a therapist identified as E8 told inspectors she had also noticed R1 was in distress.
+"I remember R1 did not do therapy that day," E8 said.
 "I asked why she couldn't do therapy.
-R1 told me she couldn't do therapy because of her breathing.
-I checked her vitals and put them in my note.
-I told the nurse whose cart was immediately outside of R1's room."
+R1 told me she couldn't do therapy because of her breathing."
+E8 said she checked R1's vitals herself, documented them in her own therapy note, and walked directly to the nurse whose cart was positioned just outside R1's room.
+That nurse, E8 said, took R1's pulse ox again.

 Full Inspection Report